 Add in class, economic capability, etc. [i.e., low-income frontline community members]

-Questions: What level of EE and DEI is required to be eligible and then how can we support members to advance their competencies in both areas over time?
+Questions: What level of EE and JEDI is required to be eligible and then how can we support members to advance their competencies in both areas over time?

 Identify where in the CAEECC work and CPUC policy/authority, the input of community/outreach organizations is most critical and program designers/policy makers would be most receptive to deferring to this input from CBO/customer/community voices (6+)